Decision psychology

 4. Name the emotion.
 If the reason is "I am due," pause.

-Use the next lesson and matching trainer drill to keep moving through Blackjack Blitz.
+Use the next lesson and matching decision practice to keep moving through the Blackjack Blitz mastery system.